 *In this case 1.00 represents 100% of the price, see?

 Our friend Stealthy Wealth knows his way around maths.
 Luckily for us he also speaks human, which is why we asked him to explain the most important maths we need to know to be good at money.
 This is not your average maths class.
-Tune in once a month and turn into a money mathemagician.
+Become a money mathemagician with our Wealthy Maths blog.